Cooper-Pair Condensates with Non-Classical Long-Range Order on Quantum Devices: Theory

 Hence, the extreme geminal of the Cooper pair $| g_{j{\bar j}} \rangle$ of electrons can be represented as two-qubit excitations without approximation.
-The difference between the fermion and qubit statistics, typically included through an explicit many-qubit Klein transformation, disappears from the pairing of the orbitals to generate an extreme geminal.
+The difference between the fermion and qubit statistics, typically included through an explicit many-qubit Jordan-Wigner mapping , disappears from the pairing of the orbitals to generate an extreme geminal.
 Moreover, the explicit details of the pairing of the particles is contained within the unspecified orbitals $\phi_{j}$ and $\phi_{\bar j}$.
-Consequently, the extreme geminal can physically represent Cooper pairing of electrons in a superconductor or a superfluid in addition to representing even the Cooper-like pairing of bosons \cite{Keilmann_2008} or qubits which are paraparticles \cite{Wu_2002,mazz_mazz_2021}.
+Consequently, the extreme geminal can physically represent Cooper pairing of electrons in a superconductor or a superfluid in addition to representing even the Cooper-like pairing of qubit particles (hard-core bosons) \cite{Keilmann_2008} which are paraparticles \cite{Wu_2002,mazz_mazz_2021}.

 The $N$-electron extreme AGP wave function $|\Psi_{\rm AGP}^{N} \rangle$ for even $N$ can be generated from the wedge product of the extreme geminal with itself $N/2$ times \cite{C1963,C1964,Coleman_1965,mazz_2011}